pdidev/tutorial/README.md

 In this exercise, you will once again change the YAML file to handle a selection in the dataset in addition to the selection in memory from the previous exercise.
+In this exercise, you don't want to have one output file per iteration.
 You will write the 2D array from the previous exercise as a slice of 3D dataset including a dimension for time.
 Once again, you only need to modify the YAML file in this exercise, no need to